 You know, you're not supposed to rat on your friends.

-No anyway, so he knocks on the door.
+Anyway, so he knocks on the door.

-No, that's not the sketching we did.
+No, that's not the skitching we did.

 We did it when it was snowy.

-Anyway, so all of a sudden, oh you know, quintessential, old Irish cop, part of our family.
+Anyway, so all of a sudden, you know, quintessential, old Irish cop, part of our family, Mr. Hannity, your son, was just skitching on the back of the cars.

-And my father looks at him and he goes, Thank you, officer.
+And my father looks at him and he goes, thank you, officer.

 I promise you, I will handle this.